FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_sdk/overview/index.rst

 features of the SDK.
 Enhancements might include items such as improved logging, new user interfaces (UI), better user experience (UX), new APIs, better performance, or greater reliability.
-Not all enhancements of the SDK are listed in the release notes, but those that have a direct user impact should.
+Not all enhancements of the SDK are listed in the release notes, but those that have a direct user impact should be listed.

 Bug Fixes
 """""""""